On this page:

 struct

-(struct element-pics (name infused waning unfused)
+(struct element-pics (name infused waning unfused consume)

 #:transparent)